Environmental guidance for your business in Northern Ireland & Scotland

 The Energy Saving Trust suggests that a business with a car and van fleet of 100 vehicles could save up to £90,000 a year by implementing green fleet policies.

 Investing in vehicles that are more environmentally friendly may also make you eligible for enhanced capital allowances and other tax breaks.
-See the page in this guideline on Taxes, tax breaks and grants for low-emission vehicles
+See the page Taxes, tax breaks and grants for low-emission vehicles in this guideline

 Reducing your environmental impact can help to demonstrate corporate social responsibility and improve the image of your business.